kdeldycke/kevin-deldycke-blog/content/posts/wordpress-disqus-migration.md

 ---

 I've just finished migrating all the comments of this blog from WordPress to [Disqus](http://disqus.com).
-Why using an external comment platform ?
+Why using an external comment platform?
 It's just that I plan to ditch WordPress entirely, and switch to a static site generator in the near future.
 Here are some details on my migration to Disqus.